cossacklabs/themis/README.md

 * [Secure Session](https://github.com/cossacklabs/themis/wiki/Secure-Session-cryptosystem): session-oriented, forward secrecy messaging solution with better security guarantees, but more demanding infrastructure.
 ECDH key agreement, ECC & AES encryption.
 * [Secure Cell](https://github.com/cossacklabs/themis/wiki/Secure-Cell-cryptosystem): a multi-mode cryptographic container, suitable for storing anything from encrypted files to database records and format-preserved strings.
 Secure Cell is built around AES in GCM (Token and Seal modes) and CTR (Context imprint mode).

-Themis was designed to provide complicated cryptosystems in easy-to-use infrastructure, suitable for modern rapid development.
+Themis was designed to provide complicated cryptosystems in easy-to-use infrastructure, suitable for modern rapid development, does not require users to obsess over parameters, cipher combinations, allowing developers to focus on doing what is necessary: developing their applications.
 Themis is based on best modern practices in implementing complicated security systems based on strongest available cryptographic algorithms in their safest forms.
 It is available for modern mobile and server languages (see below).

 Themis is open source, Apache 2 Licensed.